Cessup/alebrije-multiplatform-kotlin/README.md

 To build and run the development version of the iOS app, use the run configuration from the run widget in your IDE’s toolbar or open the [/iosApp](./iosApp) directory in Xcode and run it from there.

+> [!WARNING]
+> Directly running or emulating native iOS applications on a Windows machine within IntelliJ IDEA is not possible.
+This is due to Apple's ecosystem requirements, which mandate the use of macOS for building and running iOS applications and emulators.

 ---